superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Experimental Analysis/Experimental Analysis.md

 ### Expermintal Conclusion

-From the heart rate tests, it is apparent that the doppler sucessfully detects heart rate and can semi-accuratly describe the actual rate.
-Some of the present error could be present due to extaneous phase jumps that cause momentary spikes in the derived heart rate.
-Some investigation into these phase jumps is needed to attempt to reduce this.
-However, the prototype is able to determine heart rate successfully enough for the final project.
+From the heart rate tests, it is apparent that the device successfully detects heart rate and can semi-accurately describe the actual rate.
+The present error could exist due to extraneous phase jumps that cause momentary spikes in the derived heart rate; some investigation into these phase jumps is needed to formalize a solution.
+However, the prototype performs accurately enough as a proof of concept.
 There is sufficient data to suggest that an increase in heart rate correlates to an increase in measured heart rate.
 This implies a causal relationship between the measured heart rate and the actual heart rate.
-Further development needs to be done to increase accuracy in the higher heart beat ranges.
+Further development needs to be done to increase accuracy in the higher heart beat ranges since a subject with a higher heart rate typically is in more motion (shaking, breathing with intensity) creating more noise that disrupts readings.

 ## Experiment for Breathing Rate